tyllmoritz/goomba/readme.txt

 Getting Started
 -=-=-=-=-=-=-=-
 Before you can use Goomba Color, you need to add some GB roms to the emulator.
-You can do this with various tools (Goomba Front etc.).
+This emulator package includes a tool to do this called "Goomba Front".
+Make sure you do NOT overwrite the emulator file by using "goomba.gba" as your output file.

+You can also append games onto the emulator using the "DOS" command prompt: copy /b goomba.gba+game1.gb+game2.gb goomba_out.gba

+Or with a unix prompt (for Mac/Linux users): cat goomba.gba *.gbc *.gb *.sgb > goomba_out.gba

+Make sure the games' sizes are correct, otherwise your rom compilation will stop at the first file with an incorrect size.
+Also make sure the files have a proper Nintendo header.

-Or you can do it manual by using a "DOS" shell: copy /b goomba.gba+game1.gb+game2.gb goombamenu.gba you can also insert a splashscreen between Goomba Color and the first game if you want to.
+You can also insert a splashscreen file immediately after the emulator, and before the first included game.
-Make sure the game's size are correct and that they contain a "real" Nintendo header, some unlicensed games seem to use their own headers.

 Also make sure your flashing software allocates 64kByte/512kbit SRAM for Goomba Color.

-Note: If you use a crappy flash cartridge which does not let you use 64K size saves, then use goomba_save32.gba instead of goomba.gba.
+If your flash cartridge software does not allow you to allocate 64KB, use goomba_save32.gba instead of goomba.gba.

+Note: I did not make Goomba Front.
+It is buggy and does may have problems with certain path names, especially pathnames containing international characters.

 Controls
 -=-=-=-=

 Menu navigation:  Press L+R to open the menu, A to choose, B (or L+R again) to cancel.

 Speed modes:  L+START switches between throttled/unthrottled/slomo mode.